Skip to main content

 Globally Exclude OIDs

 You can set certain OIDs to be ignored globally to prevent them from being collected during SNMP discovery.
+Navigate to Tools > Global Settings and scroll down to the Ignore OID(s) field.

-Navigate to Tools > Global Settings and scroll down to the Ignore OID(s): field.
-Add an individual OID or a group of OIDs using dot notation.
+• For an exact OID match, include the full OID without a dot at the end.
 For documentation purposes, you can optionally include a comment in text notation on the same line as the OID(s).

 Global Settings Ignore OID(s) fieldGlobal Settings Ignore OID(s) field